lakeheck/TouchDesigner-GaussianSplat-ParticleSystem/README.md

 Get the tox from my patreon at https://www.patreon.com/water__shed

 ### Tips
+- this pipeline can get pretty heavy at high resolutions, and at any resolution the splat files take up a decent bit of GPU memory, so be careful and save often
 - alt + hover over params to see help, where it exists
--
+- make sure you have a splat .ply file, not all .ply files are splats (export as gaussian splat from luma, for example)
+- use SuperSplat to edit splats and then export again to re-import to TD

 ### Examples
+See video tutorial here: https://youtu.be/wPw0OLlZ4sE

-Example splat model can be downloaded from https://www.dropbox.com/scl/fi/nv952xgspe4me2g20opdk/gs_wood_sculpture_outside_av.ply?rlkey=unwqpqgh9wf5pnoc399up74nj&dl=0
+Example splat model (created by myself) can be downloaded from https://www.dropbox.com/scl/fi/nv952xgspe4me2g20opdk/gs_wood_sculpture_outside_av.ply?rlkey=unwqpqgh9wf5pnoc399up74nj&dl=0

-See video at ___

 ## LICENSE
 This project is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).